How Employee Engagement Improves the Bottom Line

 However, according to Gallup, businesses can lower their absenteeism rates by up to 41% by improving employee engagement .
 The reason behind this is simple - the more employees are connected with their company and their work, the less likely they are to take sudden days away from work for mystery illnesses.

-By reducing absenteeism through employee engagement, you're both increasing productivity and reducing the cost of absenteeism on your bottom line, helping your company to generate more revenue.
+By reducing absenteeism through employee engagement and employee satisfaction, you're both increasing productivity and reducing the cost of absenteeism on your bottom line, helping your company to generate more revenue.

 5. Better Product Quality

 Improving employee engagement doesn't just boost productivity, either.
 Companies with a highly engaged workforce have an average of 40% fewer quality defects in their products .

 Again, this is likely because highly engaged employees are more invested in the outcome of their work, and they are more emotionally invested in the company and its goals.
 It's unsurprising that, in companies that sell products, this results in far fewer defects.